Top 10 SEO Myths

 3. Endorsed by Google

 Any company that says they’re “endorsed”, “approved” or “certified” by Google is probably a fraud.
-Google has a certification for Google Analytics and Google AdWords (the PPC ads), but Google has no stamp of approval for any SEO company .
+This is one of the most egregious SEO myths still circulating.
+Google has a certification for Google Analytics and Google Ads (the PPC ads), but Google has no stamp of approval for any SEO company.

 4. The meta keyword tag matters